vanbroup/documents/output/CS.md

 ### 1.3.5 Other participants

-## 1.4 Certificate usage
+## 1.4 Certificate Usage

 ### 1.4.1 Appropriate certificate uses

 The primary goal of these Requirements is to enable the secure distribution of signed Code, while addressing user concerns about the trustworthiness of Certificates.
 These Requirements also serve to inform users and help them to make informed decisions when relying on Certificates.

-### 1.4.2 Prohibited certificate uses
+### 1.4.2 Prohibited Certificate Uses

 ## 1.5 Policy administration

 The Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates present criteria established by the CA/Browser Forum for use by Certification Authorities when issuing, maintaining, and revoking publicly-trusted Code Signing Certificates.
 This document may be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
 Because one of the primary beneficiaries of this document is the end user, the Forum openly invites anyone to make recommendations and suggestions by email to the CA/Browser Forum at <questions@cabforum.org>.
 The Forum members value all input, regardless of source, and will seriously consider all such input.

-### 1.5.1 Organization administering the document
+### 1.5.1 Organization Administering the Document

-### 1.5.2 Contact person
+### 1.5.2 Contact Person

 Contact information for the CA/Browser Forum is available here: <https://cabforum.org/leadership/>.
-In this section of a CA's CPS, the CA SHALL provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA.
+In this section of a CA's CPS, the CA shall provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA.

-### 1.5.3 Person determining CPS suitability for the policy
+### 1.5.3 Person Determining CPS suitability for the policy

 ### 1.5.4 CPS approval procedures

-## 1.6 Definitions and acronyms
+## 1.6 Definitions and Acronyms

 The Definitions found in the CA/Browser Forum's Network and Certificate System Security Requirements are incorporated by reference as if fully set forth herein.